PsiUpsilonEI/Bylaws/README.md

 1. Ratification of the bylaws shall be by a Class C vote.
 Bylaws may be changed by amendment or by bylaw convention.
 2. In case of dispute, the J-Board shall interpret the bylaws.
 3. A willful disobedience of these bylaws is grounds for fine or disciplinary action at the discretion of the Executive Committee.
-4. All Chapter policies that are not amendments are only valid until the end of the academic year.
+4. All Chapter policies that are not amendments are only valid for one year.
 5. A bylaw may be suspended by a Class C vote, for a time period (specified in the motion) no greater than one (1) year.

 ### Section 4: Amendments